-- 6. Failure to comply with the expectations set by this Code may result in action being taken against: - The Mayor, Statutory Deputy Mayor and Assembly Members: under the GLA Members Code of Conduct; - GLA staff (whether appointed by the Mayor or Head of Paid Service): under the Code of Ethics and Standards for Staff and other relevant disciplinary policies and procedures; and - Other office-holders, consultants or contractors: under the terms of their appointment, engagement or other relationship with the GLA.
+6. Failure to comply with the expectations set by this Code may result in action being taken against:

+- (a) the Mayor, Statutory Deputy Mayor and Assembly Members: under the GLA Members' Code of Conduct Complaints Procedure; - (b) GLA staff (whether appointed by the Mayor or Head of Paid Service): under the Code of Ethics and Standards for Staff and other relevant disciplinary policies and procedures; and - (c) other office-holders, consultants or contractors: under the terms of their appointment, engagement or other relationship with the GLA.